CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 address
 .......

-An optional list of allowed ranges and/or subnets for query's source address.
+An ordered list of IP addresses, absolute UNIX socket paths, network subnets, or network ranges.
-If the query's address does not fall into any of the configured ranges, the query isn't forwarded.
+If the query's source address does not fall into any of the configured ranges, the query isn't forwarded.

 *Default:* not set